zsizsik/angular-modules/projects/ui-persistence/README.md

 # UI Persistence

-Provides a declarative way to save and restore component properties.
+Provides a declarative way to save and restore component properties of your Angular application or module.

 ## Usage